mwrouse/promise-pollyfill/README.md

-# promise-pollyfill
+# Promise Polyfill
-A simply ES6 Promise pollyfill
+A simply polyfill to provide the full functionality of ES6 Promises without having ES6 support.